Mozu/mozu-theme-helpers/README.md

     --forcewidth <n>                      Force display at a certain number of columns.
 Defaults to terminal width.

-  new <path>                              Create a new theme based on the Core theme.

-    --name                                Specify a unique package name.
-Defaults to directory name.

-    --friendly-name                       Specify a display name for SiteBuilder.
-                                          Defaults to directory name.

-  override <path>                         Create an override, copying from your base
-                                          theme.

-    --force                               Force overwrite if an override already exists.

   set-version <path> <version>            Set and synchronize the version number
                                           across all config files.